-'Higher Education Providers Consumer Law' applies to Higher Education through the relationship between providers of Higher Education and their students.
+UK higher education providers - advice on consumer protection law applies to Higher Education through the relationship between providers of higher education and their students.
 Providers are required to provide information about courses, costs, terms and conditions and complaint handling prior to students starting courses.
 Information must be clear and transparent.
 If these obligations are not met, then providers could be in breach of consumer law and students may have the right to take legal action.
 Therefore, it is essential for providers to comply with these requirements.
 Further information can be found here.